You are here

 Section 10(b) of the Securities Exchange Act of 1934 forbids (1) the “use or employ[ment] . . . of any . . . deceptive device,” (2) “in connection with the purchase or sale of any security,” and (3) “in contravention of” Securities and Exchange Commission “rules and regulations.”
 15 U.S.C. § 78j(b).
 Commission Rule 10b-5 forbids, among other things, the making of any “untrue statement of material fact” or the omission of any material fact “necessary in order to make the statements made . . . not misleading.”
 17 C.F.R. § 240.10b-5 (2004).

-The courts have implied from these statutes and Rule a private damages action, which resembles, but is not identical to, common-law tort actions for deceit and misrepresentation. . . .
-And Congress has imposed statutory requirements on that private action . . . (citations omitted).
+The courts have implied from these statutes and Rule a private damages action, which resembles, but is not identical to, common-law tort actions for deceit and misrepresentation.
+And Congress has imposed statutory requirements on that private action.

-Rule 10b-5 forbids not only a defendant’s material misrepresentations or omissions but also "any device, scheme, or artifice to defraud," as well as "any act, practice, or course of business which operates or would operate as a fraud or deceit upon any person."
+Rule 10b-5 forbids not only a defendant’s material misrepresentations or omissions but also “any device, scheme, or artifice to defraud,” as well as “any act, practice, or course of business which operates or would operate as a fraud or deceit upon any person.”
 17 C.F.R. § 240.10b-5(a), (c).
-Most private lawsuits under Rule 10b-5, however, involve "disclosure" claims, which Rule 10b-5(b) defines as "any untrue statement of a material fact or . . . omi[ssion] to state a material fact necessary in order to make the statements made, in the light of the circumstances under which they were made, not misleading."
+Most private lawsuits under Rule 10b-5, however, involve “disclosure” claims, which Rule 10b-5(b) defines as “any untrue statement of a material fact or . . . omi[ssion] to state a material fact necessary in order to make the statements made, in the light of the circumstances under which they were made, not misleading.”
 These instructions, therefore, focus on Rule 10b-5 disclosure claims.
 Moreover, the Supreme Court has stated that “[p]ure omissions are not actionable under Rule 10b-5(b).”
 Macquarie Infrastructure Corp. v.
-Moab Partners, 601 U.S. 257, 260, 263-64 (2024) (distinguishing “pure omissions” from “half-truths,” with the former occurring “when a speaker says nothing in circumstances that do not give any particular meaning to that silence” and the latter occurring when a defendant makes an affirmative assertion but fails to disclose the necessary information to ensure the statements are clear, complete, and not misleading).
+Moab Partners, 601 U.S. 257, 260, 263 (2024) (indicating that “a pure omission occurs when a speaker says nothing” in circumstances where the failure to speak does not render affirmative statements misleading).

-Prior editions of these instructions interspersed Rule 10b-5 instructions with instructions concerning Section 11 of the Securities Act of 1933, 15 U.S.C. § 77k (the "1933 Act"), as well as instructions applicable to a claim by a customer of a brokerage firm that the customer’s broker engaged in excessive trading ("churning") in order to run up commissions.
-The Committee has not included 1933 Act instructions or churning instructions in this edition, nor instructions for claims arising out of insider trading or other federal securities statutes such as the Sarbanes–Oxley Act of 2002 (Pub.
+Earlier editions of these instructions interspersed Rule 10b-5 instructions with instructions concerning Section 11 of the Securities Act of 1933, 15 U.S.C. § 77k (the “1933 Act”), as well as instructions applicable to a claim by a customer of a brokerage firm that the customer’s broker engaged in excessive trading (“churning”) to run up commissions.
+In 2017, the Committee decided not to include 1933 Act instructions or churning instructions, nor instructions for claims arising out of insider trading or other federal securities statutes such as the Sarbanes-Oxley Act of 2002 (Pub.
 L. 107-204), because such claims are rarely tried to a jury.
+That decision continues in this edition.